Software License Management

 - Discover installed software - The first step to software licensing management is to identify all the software applications installed in your network.
-Run an inventory scan on all the endpoints in your network, with the help of an Inventory tool.
-Software license tracking will allow you to have a clear view of all the commercial and non-commercial software installed.
+Using a comprehensive software license manager, run an inventory scan on all the endpoints in your network.
+Software license tracking tool will help you have a clear view of all the commercial and non-commercial software installed.

-- Software License Management (SLM) - A license management software can help you maintain and store the expiry details, proof of purchase, invoice and other important details associated with the licenses purchased.
+- Software License Management (SLM) - A license management software is a tool that helps you maintain and store the expiry details, proof of purchase, invoice and other important details associated with the licenses purchased.
 Although it is a time-consuming process, it will save you in the time of an audit.

 - Input and store - It is recommended to update the entirety of the licensed software across a network periodically.
 An easy way to do this is by uploading the license details in the form of CSV files containing the Product Name, Manufacturer, Version, License Owner, No. of licenses purchased, License Name, Licensed To, Purchased Date, Expired Date, License Key fields separated by comma.
-This can reduce the time and effort involved.
+Thus, a software license manager can reduce the time and effort involved.

 - Schedule reports - Using the software license management tools, configure and schedule reports to manage licensed software usage.
 This feature will provide a clear view of the number of used and unused licenses.
 This will assist you in utilizing the purchased licenses in a better fashion.
-By monitoring the usage metrics, the cost spent on unused licenses can be reduced.
+By monitoring the usage metrics using a license management system, the cost spent on unused licenses can be reduced.

 - Group software - When you have different versions of a software installed in a network, you can group them together and add the license details for that particular group.
 Software license management tools makes it easier to manage software licenses purchased and view the versions of that software that are in use in the network.